 - Labels and marker if desired

-- While the max is melting, go ahead and line up your containers so they are ready once it’s all melted.
-I used 9 containers in total and they were close to half an ounce each, but I’m not 100% on the size because they weren’t marked.
+- While the wax is melting, go ahead and line up your containers so they are ready once it’s all melted.
+I used 9 containers in total and they were around half an ounce each.

-- Once your wax is melted and clear in color, add in the coconut oil and stir, letting it melt.
-Repeat with the sweet almond oil and add it to the pan, stirring to combine.
+- Once your wax is melted and clear in color, measure out your coconut oil and sweet almond oil and add it to the pan, stirring to combine.

 - Now, leave the containers at room temperature on your counter to cool fully.
 This will take about 30 to 45 minutes.
 Feel the bottom center to see if it has cooled all the way.
 If it has, they are good to go.